 2. Walk out to Nobbys Breakwater along Bathers Way

 Walk out past Nobbys Beach to the breakwater to see beach and harbour views.
-On Sundays, the Lighthouse Grounds are open from 10am to 4pm every Sunday.
+On Sundays, the Lighthouse Grounds are open from 10am to 4pm every Saturday and Sunday.
 Entry to the site is free.
 It’s a 10 minute walk (550 metres) from Nobbys Beach carpark to the gate.
 From the gate, it’s a 5 minute (220 metres) uphill walk to get to the Signal Master’s Cottage.
 It’s all paved so suitable for those pushing prams or strollers.

 For a fun free family day out, visit Newcastle Museum in Honeysuckle.
 There’s loads to keep kids of all ages occupied.
 Those interested in history will enjoy the Newcastle exhibition which educates visitors on the history of the region.
 If you’re interested in Newcastle’s industry, don’t miss the 6 minute BHP Steelmaking Show featuring special effects.